 However, you’ll be paying a higher premium on a monthly basis for it.
 Ask your broker for the best possible situation when it comes to PMI.

-5. Ask If Your Broker Has Secure Loans in Your Desired Building
+5. Ask if Your Broker Has Secured Loans

 This is especially important if you are in a big city.